pabdi/nonsense/README.md

     // Other middleware and routing configuration
 }

+using System;

+public class MyEntity
+{
+    // Define the field with a default value public string SomeField { get; }

+    public MyEntity()
+    {
+        // Check if the environment variable is set string envValue = Environment.GetEnvironmentVariable("MyVariableName");

+        // Use the environment variable value if it's set, otherwise use the default value SomeField = !string.IsNullOrEmpty(envValue) ? envValue : "DefaultValue";
+    }
+}

+public class Program
+{
+    public static void Main()
+    {
+        // Create an instance of MyEntity
+        MyEntity entity = new MyEntity();

+        // Access the field
+        Console.WriteLine("SomeField: " + entity.SomeField);
+    }
+}

 ```

 3. Now, when an HTTP request is made, the `CustomHeaderMiddleware` will intercept it and check for the existence of the `pc_session_id` header.
 You can perform any desired logic with the header value within this middleware.